sdtemple/flare-hapibd-beagle-pipelie/README.md

 ### Run the pipeline

 1. `conda activate flare24`
-2. (Optional) Do a preliminary analysis to exclude markers or samples
-    - Write these in files `excludemarkers.txt` and `excludesamples.txt`
-    - They are by default empty
-3. Modify the `your.analysis.arguments.yaml` file
+2. Modify the `your.analysis.arguments.yaml` file
     - See the `change:` settings
-4. `snakemake -c1 -n`
+3. `snakemake -c1 -n`
     - This is a dry run to see what will be run
-5. `nohup snakemake -c1 --latency-wait 300 --keep-going --cluster " [your command]  " --configfile your.analysis.arguments.yaml --jobs XXX &`
+4. `nohup snakemake -c1 --latency-wait 300 --keep-going --cluster " [your command]  " --configfile your.analysis.arguments.yaml --jobs XXX &`
     - Other useful `snakemake` commands
         - `--rerun-incomplete`
         - `--rerun-triggers mtime`